connorpink/AssetManagementWebpage/README.md

 6. Open Apache config (httpd-xampp.conf) set all local to all granted

-7. Drop this sql in your phpmyadmin, SET PASSWORD FOR 'root'@'localhost' = PASSWORD('sysadm');
+7. Drop this sql in your phpmyadmin, SET PASSWORD FOR 'root'@'localhost' = PASSWORD('your_password_here');

-8. Make a database called prhc
+8. Make a database called storage

 9. Import sql file attatched to repo